ccat3z/stars/README.md

 * [foxcpp/maddy](https://github.com/foxcpp/maddy): ✉️ Composable all-in-one mail server.
 * [jepsen-io/maelstrom](https://github.com/jepsen-io/maelstrom): A workbench for writing toy implementations of distributed systems.
 * [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole): get things from one computer to another, safely
+* [Rikj000/Magisk-Manager-for-Recovery-Mode](https://github.com/Rikj000/Magisk-Manager-for-Recovery-Mode): Updated version of VR25's Magisk Manager for Recovery mode.
+Now also works with Magisk v23.X!
+With this you can be at ease while trying out Android Magisk Modules.
+Since if you end up with a bootloop you can just disable the module from recovery!
+Saved me many times!
+Flash this in TWRP each time you want to use it, not in Magisk itself.
 * [LSPosed/MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): Integrate Magisk root and Google Apps (OpenGApps) into WSA (Windows Subsystem for Android)
 * [buildfoundation/mainframer](https://github.com/buildfoundation/mainframer): Tool for remote builds.
 Sync project to remote machine, execute command, sync back.
 * [MajsoulPlus/majsoul-plus](https://github.com/MajsoulPlus/majsoul-plus): 雀魂Plus——雀魂麻将Majsoul专用浏览器，提供了一些专有特性